 Hillary Clinton took the 2016 NJ DNC primary election with over 63% of the vote against rival Bernie Sanders.
 However, Sanders is running again, while Hillary seems to have thrown in the towel (for now).
 Whether or not NJ Democrat voters will prefer Bernie 2.0 to the rest of the current field remains to be seen, and there is a tight race for first atop the Democratic betting odds boards.

 Specific odds for the Presidential primary in New Jersey are likely to come out in early 2020, though you can wager on several political election odds right now.
-The most popular odds at offshore election betting sites are the futures for the next President, the DNC nominee, and the various Democratic debate props.
+The most popular odds at election betting sites are the futures for the next President, the DNC nominee, and the various Democratic debate props.
 Of course, Donald Trump impeachment odds are also trending, and those promise to be popular for the duration of the 2020 campaign cycle.
 Please note that you can only bet on politics at offshore betting sites if you are physically located outside of New Jersey borders when you place your wagers.

 Date: Tuesday, November 3, 2020